fredmalh/fredmalh/README.md

 # Python and Machine learning projects

-In this repository, I will publish datasets and scripts of projects I've done with Python.
+I publish here datasets and scripts of data science projects I have done.

 Feel free to reach out, comment, suggest improvements, anything that will help me improve.